andrewcameronsims/opengallery/README_2.md

 ### 15. Provide User stories for your App.

-User story 1:
+User stories have been planned as per role, action and business goal/reasoning).

 As a User (role),
-I want to browse all the products.(action)
+I want to browse all the pieces (action),
-So that I can select and buy the piece I like. (business-goal/reasoning)
+So that I can select and buy the piece I like (business-goal/reasoning).

+As a User,
+When I'm attempting to sign in, I should see a way to reset my password, So that I can confirm my new password when resetting.

+As a User,
+I want a way to contact with artists,
+So that I can order pieces after a conversation.

+As a User,
+I want an easy payment process,
+So that I can be sure of my purchase.

+As a User,
+I should get a payment reciept,
+So that I can easily track my finances.

-As a Artist (role)
+As a User,
+I want to follow artists,
+So that I can see their newest pieces first and accordingly make a selection.

+As an Artist,
+I can even buy pieces from other artists,
+So that I can have a my personal collection of antique pieces from the gallery.

+As an Artist,
-I can add my piece.(action)
+I can add my piece,
-So that Users can buy it from the
+So that Users can buy it from the gallery.

-Artist can:
-Add new pieces with fixed pricing
-View entire pieces listing
-Manage inventory and delivery
-Update pieces
-Delete pieces

-Admin can:
-Add artists
-Block/unblock artists
-Flag/unflag buyers
-All functions
+As an Artist,
+I can update my piece,
+So that Users can buy final works from the gallery.

+As an Artist,
+I should get a payment reciept,
+So that I can easily track to whom I need to send the product and keep a tab on my inventory.

 ### 16. Provide Wireframes for your App.